-Pre-Placement sessions will be held at the beginning of the semester prior to the student entering field practicum.
-The purpose of the pre-placement session is to provide information regarding the placement process and to begin applications in Tevera which is the Department of Social Work's field practicum online management system.
+Pre-Placement sessions will be held at the start of the semester before the student enters field practicum.
+The pre-placement session provides information about the placement process and begins applications in Tevera, the Department of Social Work's field practicum online management system.

 Students will be notified via the SWK student listserv regarding the day/time of the pre-placement session, and it is a requirement to attend the pre-placement session.
 The pre-placement session will be held virtually.
-It is important for the student to prepare prior to attending the pre-placement session through reading the Field Practicum Manual, having an electronic updated resume, and having an idea of a practice area of interest.
+It is important for the student to prepare before attending the pre-placement session through reading the Field Practicum Education Handbook, having an electronic updated resume, and an idea of a practice area of interest.